 Teaching

-I have been instructing ETL techniques as part of the Health Data Management Module for the MSc Health Data Science program from the academic year 2020-2021 through 2022-2023.
+I have been teaching ETL techniques as part of the Health Data Management Module for the MSc Health Data Science program across three academic years, from 2020-2021 through 2022-2023.

 Research